2,000 USD

 Free shipping.

-It will be shipped approximately 2-4 weeks after placing your order.
+It will be shipped approximately 2-4 weeks after your payment.

 The CR Hand is a truly human-sized robotic hand with 6 degrees of freedom.
 The distance from the wrist mounting surface to the fingertips is only 172 mm.
 All motors and the control box are integrated into this compact design, making it ready to operate as soon as you connect a USB cable and power supply.
 By utilizing high-precision FDM 3D printing, we have achieved an affordable price.
 It is ideal for educational and research purposes.